mendix/docs/content/deployment/docker/run-mendix-on-kubernetes.md

 The Mendix 7 Runtime is stateless, meaning that a client can talk to any server instance.
 However, scheduled events and database migrations should be handled by only one instance.
 For this, we use a container index count.
 The pod with index 0 will always trigger the schedule events and deal with database updates in case of an upgrade version.

 To get a container index on Kubernetes, a StatefulSet can be used, which will append the instance index to the container's hostname.
-A deployment doesn't do this.
+A deployment does not do this.

 It should be noted that using a StatefulSet versus a deployment involves some difference in behavior.
 For example, a pod won't move to a different node when it crashes, and when the node is not reachable, the pod is not recreated on another system.